brevzin/cpp_proposals/3294_code_injection/code-injection.md

 A significant amount of this proposal is already implemented in EDG and is available for experimentation on Compiler Explorer.
 The examples we will demonstrate provide links.

-The implementation provides a `__report_tokens(e)` function that can be used to dump the contents of a token sequence during constant evaluation to aid in debugging.
+The implementation provides a `__report_tokens(e)` function that can be used to dump the contents of a construct sequence during constant evaluation to aid in debugging.

 Two things to note with the implementation: